1988 Indianapolis 500: Monday May 16

 Rookie Harry Sauce spun in turn one during the final phase of his rookie test.
 The car was not damaged.
 Mario Andretti (216.398 mph) was the fastest of the day.

 Tuesday May 17

 Gordon Johncock took to the track for his first shakedown laps of the month.
 Rookie Dominic Dobson completed his refresher test.
 Danny Sullivan (214.183 mph), was the fastest of the day.

 Wednesday May 18

 Spike Gehlhausen wrecked hard in turn 1, and was taken to the hospital.
-X-rays were negative, however, but he was out for the rest of the month.
+X-rays were negative, however he was out for the rest of the month.
 After struggling getting up to speed, Harry Sauce withdrew.
 Rookie Dale Coyne also announced he would not attempt to qualify.
-Pancho Carter (208.574 mph) was the fastest non-qualified driver, while Al Unser, Sr. (210.280 mph) was the fastest overall.
+Pancho Carter (208.574 mph) was the fastest non-qualified driver, while Al Unser Sr. (210.280 mph) was the fastest overall.

 Thursday May 19

 Raul Boesel (213.270 mph) topped the speed chart for the day.
 Rookie Scott Atchison wrecked in turn 4. he spent the night in the hospital, but was cleared to drive.